Resources

 Teaching opportunities available to students in the program:

-Students who are interested in teaching may have the opportunity for a teaching assistantship during their second year in the program.
+Students who are interested in teaching may have the opportunity for a teaching assistantship starting their second year in the program.
 All students are required to teach one week of an undergraduate course in the Professional Development courses.

 Current research activities and projects being carried out by program faculty and/or students: